Last week, on Explores Inc.

 Follow the signs

 Point Reyes is famous for its lighthouse, opened in 1870.
 There were numerous signs for the lighthouse throughout the park, however each of these signs had a giant “CLOSED” sign slapped underneath.
 The lighthouse and visitor center were both closed for renovation/reconstruction.
-I assumed I could still see the lighthouse, so I decided to make the drive.
+I assumed I could still see the lighthouse from a distance so I decided to make the drive.

 It was a miserable drive.
 The temperature decreased and the crosswinds grew stronger as I drove through the ranches dotting the peninsula.
 The road was also bumpy, degraded, and full of cattle grids.
 The winds are so strong that several dunes had formed right on the road, making the drive a little more interesting.
 I passed by several beaches along the western coast of Point Reyes, but I don’t know who would go to any of the beaches unless they are into kite-surfing.
 The beaches were just as windy and cold as the rest of the area.
 I drove as far as I could before the road was blocked, and to my dismay, I couldn’t even see the lighthouse.
 Even walking out to the edge of the cliff, it was not visible.
 What a bust!
 It was so cold, foggy, and windy.
 I can’t imagine how the people who used to work in that lighthouse must have felt.
 It was difficult to believe that the picturesque city of Sausalito was less then 90 minutes away.